vectorrus2012/cargo-placement/README.md

 # cargo-placement
-Web service on django for generate optimise map cargo placement in eurotrucks requires ortools
+Web service on django for generate optimise map cargo placement in eurotrucks. requires ortools